SS William C. Moreland: Salvage

 By 1 January 1911, the wrecking crew succeeded in drilling and reinforcing the hull.
 Shortly afterwards, a bad storm swept Lake Superior, resulting in over 5 ft of snow, forcing Manistique to shelter in Port Arthur, while Sarnia City sought refuge in the Portage Canal.
 Poor weather conditions persisted for the remainder of January and February, preventing the Reid Wrecking Company from continuing their work on William C. Moreland.
 Once the weather permitted their return, they built rudimentary bulkheads from logs at each end of the break at the 14th hatch, allowing them to pump the hull dry.
 Initially, they had planned solely to patch the aft end of the hull, with the intention of salvaging only the stern section.
-Furthermore, they lashed the wreck with together with chains, and attached canvasses.
+They lashed the wreck with together with chains, and attached canvasses.
 Between January and 19 May, looters ransacked William C. Morelands wreck, stripping away all of her furnishings and equipment, with the exception of the few items removed for storage in Houghton, Michigan.

 William C. Moreland was floated free of the reef at approximately 22:00, on 1 June.
 However, despite the urgency with which she needed to be pulled clear of the reef, no vessel was available to do so.
 The tug James Reid was docked in Houghton, unable to reach the wreck at short notice, while Manistique lost two propeller blades during previous blasting operations on the wreck.
 In an attempt to clear her of the reef, William C. Morelands steam was raised, providing power to the pumps and dynamo.
-However, her rudder had failed.
+However, her rudder had failed, preventing a successful operation.
 Upon the arrival of James Reid from Houghton, she began working on William C. Moreland.
 While rendering assistance, her propeller cut the cables tethering the patches to William C. Morelands hull, detaching them, and causing her to sink again, a few hours after she was raised.
 She sank roughly 2 mi west of the original wreck site, her bow resting on the reef, her stern in 30 ft of water, by which time only the top of her pilothouse and aft boat deck were visible above the water.
 The new tug S. M. Fischer arrived on the scene to provide steam for the pumps, while Manistique began removing the remaining 3000 LT of ore in William C. Morelands hold.
 On 28 June, a severe snow storm drove the wrecking crew to retreat once again.
 By mid-July, the stern section of William C. Moreland had been pumped dry once again.
 However, on 24 July, another storm struck the wreck, tearing the stern away from the rest of her hull, leading the salvage crew to concentrate solely on raising it instead.